wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 !!!
 Note

-    Your centre-id should start with the ccTLD of your country, followed by a - and an abbreviated name of your organization, for example fr-meteofrance.
-The centre-id has to be lowercase and use alphanumeric characters only.
+    Your centre-id should start with the TLD of your country, followed by a dash (`-`) and an abbreviated name of your organization (for example `fr-meteofrance`).
+The centre-id must be lowercase and use alphanumeric characters only.
 The dropdown list shows all currently registered centre-ids on WIS2 as well as any centre-id you have already created in wis2box.

 Please choose a centre-id appropriate for your organization.